-Specialty Systems is greatly affected by changes in the levels of expenditures by food processing companies and air transportation companies for capital equipment.
+FoodTech and Airport Systems are greatly affected by changes in the levels of expenditures for capital equipment by companies operating in the industries we serve.
 These changes are influenced by a number of factors, many of which are beyond our control, such as our customers' overall profitability.
-Other factors influencing food processing companies' expenditures for capital equipment include the demand for processed and frozen foods, conditions in the agricultural sector affecting food prices and public perception of food safety and contamination.
-In the air transportation industry, the level of expenditures for capital equipment depends on, among other factors, jet fuel prices, the level of passenger and air freight activity and changes in foreign and domestic regulation of the air transportation industry.
-If these expenditures by our customers decline, Specialty Systems may experience reduced demand for its systems and services.
-A prolonged or widespread reduction in the demand for Specialty Systems' systems and services could have a significant adverse impact on our results of operations or our financial condition.
+Additionally, factors, such as the demand for processed and frozen foods, conditions in the agricultural sector affecting prices and public perception of food safety and contamination, influence FoodTech's food processing customers' expenditures for capital equipment.
+Factors influencing the level of expenditures for capital equipment by Airport Systems' air transportation customers include jet fuel prices, the level of passenger and air freight activity and changes in foreign and domestic regulation of the air transportation industry.
+If expenditures for capital equipment by either the food processing industry or air transportation industry decline, FoodTech or Airport Systems may experience reduced demand for our systems and services.
+A prolonged or widespread reduction in the demand for FoodTech's or Airport Systems' systems and services could have a significant adverse impact on our results of operations or our financial condition.